FosterSamuel/website/content/posts/learning-python-data.md

 I believe all programming languages are composed of three linguistic parts: **data**, **action**, and **conventions**.
 Some would argue that "display" or "input" can be parts, but they are defined within the broad idea of action.
 Action also overlaps with the modification and removal of data, leaving a precise definition for data as only the storage of itself.

 Every language, in my imagination, is a floating box that can hold *data*.
 If commands are written in line with *conventions*, the box performs *actions* that create, modify, or display data.
 In Python's case, this box is an interpreted box and not a compiled one.
-You do not need me to tell you <a href="https://www.youtube.com/watch?v=UPZvzlfsiaY" class="post-writtenLink" target="_blank">how to start this box.</a> I want to work with the box by first learning its specific way of data storage.
+You do not need me to tell you <a href="https://www.youtube.com/watch?v=UPZvzlfsiaY"  target="_blank">how to start this box.</a> I want to work with the box by first learning its specific way of data storage.

 For extra accountability, I will study these parts by talking to myself.
 Well, no, not really -- you're here too.
 Hello!
 These posts are not tutorials, but they serve as my idea on how to approach a programming language if you have already learned more than one.